vgno/ssehub/README.md

 ```

 #### Building docker image
-There is also a Dockerfile you can use to build a docker image.__
+There is also a Dockerfile you can use to build a docker image.<br/>
 To build issue the following command within the project root directory:

 ```